-What are the differences between free and paid accounts?¶
+What are the differences between Free and Flex plans?¶

-- Data retention for logs and the Events API is 2 days.
+- Data retention for Logs and the Events API is 1 day

 If these limits are not enough for you, or if you need to talk to us about a custom contract, you can reach us at firstname.lastname@example.org.